-HR staff focused on evaluating and enhancing the process used to compare wages and analyze compensation for our civilian positions to evaluate all full-time and part-time Civilian positions annually.
+HR staff focused on evaluating and enhancing the process used to compare wages and analyze compensation for our civilian positions to evaluate all fulltime and part-time Civilian positions annually.
 A salary data subscription service that focuses on public jurisdictions within the state to classify civilian positions has been used.
 This system provides basic data and wage comparisons.
-Sixty-eight positions were reviewed in this year's cycle, and thirty-five of those were approved to be reclassified to a higher pay rate, and those employees will receive increases ranging from 3% to 6%.
+Sixty-eight positions were reviewed in this year's cycle, and thirty-five of those were recommended by the UFA Benefits and Compensation Committee to be reclassified to a higher pay rate, and those employees will receive increases ranging from 3% to 6%.